top of page

 Our guide also pointed at several summer homes belonging to celebrities, including Jane Seymour, Johnny Depp, Hugh Grant and Liz Hurley, and two actors from the series Buffy, the Vampire Slayer, whose names I forgot.
 I wasn’t surprised at all, for this city seems like the perfect place to get away from the hustle and bustle of city life, the glare of the klieg lights, the prying eyes of the media, and the pressures of public life.

 Our bus parked near the fountain beside Bath Abbey, the last Gothic church in England and built on the ruins of a former Norman Cathedral.
 Australians come here to pay homage to Arthur Philip, the first Governor of New South Wales and founder of the city of Sydney.
 His tomb is inside this abbey.
 We just took a little peek inside then proceeded next door to the Roman Baths, the highlight of this visit.
+(Please see the next story for this.)

 As we waited for our fellow passengers, we checked out this small pastry shop just beside the spot where our bus was parked.
-I bought a gelato and looked at the souvenir wares while my husband asked the store owner about the ingredients of her homemade goodies, with the hope that he could eat at least one of those yummy sweets.
+I bought a Cornish pie and looked at the souvenir wares while my husband asked the store owner about the ingredients of her homemade goodies, with the hope that he could eat at least one of those yummy sweets.
 In the end, he bought two pieces of cookies for us to try but only took a bite of his because it contained a trace amount of powdered sugar, which was bad for him.
 I ate the rest aboard the bus as we did a quick city tour before leaving Bath.

 The most stunning piece of architecture that we saw was The Royal Crescent.
 It's the Georgian version of a row of townhomes, all 30 of them, terraced and laid out in a sweeping crescent, thus the name.
 It is a far cry from today's cookie-cutter townhomes, with its honey-coloured stone facade flanked by imposing Ionic columns and fronted by a spacious lawn that looks more like a mini-park.

-Back in the 18th century, it was one of the most posh addresses in town.
+Back in the 18th century, it was one of the poshest addresses in town.
 Today, ten units are still full-sized townhomes, eighteen units are split into flats of various sizes, and two are owned by the Royal Crescent Hotel.
 The units that are still occupied by the same families since the building was erected more than two centuries ago are commemorated by special plaques.
-Unit #1, on the other hand, has been turned into a museum, with all the rooms furnished and decorated as how it may have looked in its heyday.
+Unit #1, on the other hand, has been turned into a museum, with all the rooms furnished and decorated as it may have looked in its heyday.

 I couldn’t help but admire Bath's elegance.
 The whole city certainly radiated an aura of grace.
 No wonder it became the favourite out-of-town royal retreat during the Georgian era.
 This was where London's upper crust went to escape from the stresses of city life and where they sought solitude and healing.

-Most of the structures there were built of creamy warm-tone limestone and the design highlighted the stately Georgian style.
-I could almost imagine the aristocrats from centuries ago coming out of the imposing entrance doors in their fashionable get-ups ready to board their equally stylish carriages.
-Our guide pointed at false windows built in the name of architectural balance even if they had remained unused, the grand classical columns that soared as high as the residents’ ego and social status, and the high doors and ceilings stretched up to accommodate the women’s tall feathered hats atop three-foot hairdos.
+Our guide pointed at false windows built in the name of architectural balance even if they had remained unused, the grand classical columns that soared as high as the residents’ ego and social status, and the high doors and ceilings stretched up to accommodate the women’s tall, feathered hats atop three-foot hairdos.
 In my mind, I had the scenes from The Duchess and Vanity Fair movies, as well as the Jane Austen novels coming to life.

-In fact, some scenes from the aforementioned period films were indeed shot there.
-As well, the city hosts the annual Jane Austen Festival, where for ten days, one can relive the Regency period.
+Bath hosts the annual Jane Austen Festival in the fall season, where for ten days, one can relive the Regency period.
 During this time, it would be perfectly normal to see folks meandering around the city in full Regency costume.
-There is also a parade and a masked ball.
-So, if anyone wants to make their Bridgerton fantasies come true, then visit Bath!
+They hold a parade and a masked ball as part of the event.
+So, if anyone wants to make their Jane Austen and Bridgerton fantasies come true, then visit Bath!

 The rest of our drive back to London was quiet.
 I even fell asleep halfway until we encountered a particularly terrible traffic jam a few miles outside London.
 There had been an accident and there were police cars all over the place.
 And since it was also rush hour, the congestion was twice as bad, aside from the fact that it was London.
 Since there was nothing much we could do, I just went back to napping.